jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   Boolean, default: `nil`.

-    Determines whether Markdown Mode uses variable-height faces for headers or not.
+    Determines whether Markdown Mode uses variable-height faces for headings or not.
 Set to a non-`nil` value to inherit from the `variable-pitch` for headings with font sizes that correspond to the levels of headings.
 The sizes are determined by the scaling values in the list `markdown-header-scaling-values`.